 System Functions

 Web Application.
-The Python-based application serves as a summarization tool .
-The application offers text-type summarization edit to their liking.
-The application includes a repository for past works .
+The Python-based application serves as a summarization tool to assist students with academic performance.
+The application offers text-type summarization using the NLP algorithm and OCR technology, practice tests and flashcards that let users edit to their liking.
+The application includes a repository for past works a user can access afterwards.

 Login Page.
 This module provides users access to the application.
 Users will input their email address and password.
 Users of the system are then welcomed to the home page.